JanHerca/urantiapedia/output/wikijs/en/article/Study_Group_Herald/Calendar_3.md

 Aug.
 3-8, International Conference 1996, Flagstaff, AZ.
 Theme: “Living Faith.”
 Contact: The Fellowship (312) 327-0424.

-“... choosing to do the will of God joins spiritual faith to material decisions in personality action and thus supplies a divine and spiritual fulcrum for the more effective functioning of the human and material leverage of God-hunger.” ([UB 110:6.17](/en/The_Urantia_Book/110#p6_17))
+“... choosing to do the will of God joins spiritual faith to material decisions in personality action and thus supplies a divine and spiritual fulcrum for the more effective functioning of the human and material leverage of God-hunger.” (<a id="a26_238"></a>[UB 110:6.17](/en/The_Urantia_Book/110#p6_17))

 ## The Decision